Flotomate/product_docs/source/asset-management/manage-software-license/update-license-details.rst

 **********************

 A Software License holds vital information that forms the basis for compliance management.
-Flotomate ITSM tool allows users to manage such information from the Details View of a License.
+Motadata ITSM tool allows users to manage such information from the Details View of a License.

 Every License in our tool has a Details View that houses licence related information.
 You are taken to the Details View after adding a License in the system, but that does not mean you cannot access